-OpManager out-of-the-box monitors server availability and more than 300 performance metrics such as page read/write, processor queue length, free physical memory, disk I/O, process queue length through SNMP and WMI protocols.
+OpManager, one among the leading server performance monitoring tools, out-of-the-box monitors server availability and more than 300 performance metrics such as page read/write, processor queue length, free physical memory, disk I/O, process queue length through SNMP and WMI protocols.
 You can monitor critical performance metrics every minute and detect performance issue at its early stage.
 Apart from the default monitors, you can also create your own custom monitors.
-All the collected data of the server performance metrics are stored in the database for detailed analysis and also for creating monthly and yearly performance reports.
+All the collected data of the server performance metrics are stored in the database for detailed analysis and for creating monthly and yearly performance reports.

 In IT, more than 50% of the issues are reported by end users and it is not a healthy approach.
 The server monitoring solution should identify any performance related issue at the early stages and notify the IT team.
 OpManager, the best-in-class server monitoring software, offers proactive server monitoring using multiple thresholds.
 It allows you to check performance at various levels and notify the same through email and SMS when it is violated.

 When it comes to business-critical applications, you don’t want to leave any stone unturned.
-OpManager monitors services, processes and Windows services, with most of the discovery and monitoring done out-of-the-box.
+OpManager offers advanced server monitoring services and monitors processes and Windows services, with most of the discovery and monitoring done out-of-the-box.
 OpManager can even detect attempted security break-ins over your application servers (login failures due to bad passwords, account lockouts, failed attempts to access secure files, etc.) by processing Windows Event logs & syslog monitoring.